blank-tag/Meta-transcation/README.md

 # Meta-transcation
-Meta transactions allow users to perform transactions on the Ethereum network without directly paying for gas fees.
+Meta transactions allow users to perform transactions on the network without directly paying for gas fees.
 Instead, a relayer or a designated third party covers the gas fees on behalf of the user.

 ## Description
 The Meta Transaction DApp provides a user interface where users can initiate meta transactions by specifying the recipient address and the desired amount to transfer.
 The application utilizes a backend server to handle the transaction relaying process.